-As a response to the risk of fraud in revenue recognition, we performed sample testing of revenue recorded during the year and focused on revenue transactions taking place before and after year-end as well as deferred revenue transactions to determine that revenue is by the Group to deliver the final product.
+As a response to the risk of fraud in revenue recognition, we performed sample testing of revenue recorded during the year and focused on revenue transactions taking place before and after year-end as well as deferred revenue transactions to determine that revenue is specific manufacturing, which are owned and operated racy of revenues recorded, based on inspection of cusby the Group to deliver the final product.
 Extending over tomer acceptance certificates, shipping documents, delivery notes and cash receipts.
 Furthermore, we tested over the recording of revenue in the relevant IT sys-